willkessler/jupyterterminals/README.md

 Any terminal cell can be "Reset" which destroys that shell and creates a new cell, via a link under the cell.

 The shells `pwd` is set to the directory containing the current notebook.
-If you click the "Jump to Notebook's Dir" you can make the terminal go back to the directory where the notebook is located.
+If you click the "Jump to Notebook's Dir" link you can make the terminal go back to the directory where the notebook is located.

 If the terminal locks up somehow, just click the "Reset" link to get a new Terminal in that cell.

+You can remove Terminal cells by just deleting them.

 Each terminal cell is connected to a separate bash shell.
 You can see these terminals in Jupyter's "Running" tab.
 If you reload the